PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 statement.

-So let's create a recursive function, to show that using above tricks we can bypass python's recursion limit which by default is [1000](http://hg.python.org/cpython/file/3.4/Python/ceval.c#l687).
+So let's create a recursive function, to show that using above tricks we can bypass Python's recursion limit which by default is [1000](http://hg.python.org/cpython/file/3.4/Python/ceval.c#l687).

 ```python